Platform

-When a widget user sends their first message, Talki calls your backend endpoint to fetch their profile — name, email, plan, and any custom fields.
+When a widget user sends their first message, Talki calls your backend to fetch their profile — name, email, plan, and any custom fields.
 Operators see it live in the ticket panel.
 No polling, no manual lookups.

 How it works

-Enable Backend Connect in Admin
+Enable Backend Connect

 Endpoint URL — the HTTPS URL Talki will POST to